 "Trafficking victims generally were found in situations of prostitution, but there were also cases of other forms of forced labor, such as work in illegal textile factories.
 Traffickers may confiscate travel documents, which prevented victims from appealing to authorities for protection.
 Victims, particularly women and girls in prostitution, may be denied contact with the outside world.
-Victims were often threatened or beaten" (2004 Country Report on Argentina, pp. 7-9).
+Victims were often threatened or beaten."